Bed Bugs - Biology and Control

 For extreme or difficult infestations, fumigation may be used (picture at right).
 Fumigation is not the same as using a "fogger" (total release aerosol).
 Foggers are not effective in eliminating bed bug infestations.
 Fumigation uses a toxic gas and you must either seal the entire house (or entire apartment building) or place furniture and other items into an isolated container (e.g., a panel truck or steel storage container) and sealed for treatment.
 Fumigating an entire house (or apartment) may require that the entire building be covered with a tarpaulin (or completely sealed) in order to treat it.
 Fumigation will kill all of the bed bugs and is an alternative to other insecticide applications if an entire house is infested; however, it leaves no residual (killing) insecticide.

 Physical barriers such as double-sided tape on the legs of beds can help keep bed bugs from crawling onto the frame.
-There are also commercial traps available online that claim to stop bed bugs from moving onto beds from surrounding areas.
-However, none of these barriers will help unless you keep bedspreads, blankets, etc. from touching the floor and keep the headboard away from the wall so that these items do not provide bed bugs with an "alternate route" onto the bed.
+There are also commercial traps available online that claim to stop bed bugs from migrating onto beds from surrounding areas.
+However, none of these barriers will help unless you keep bedspreads, blankets, etc. from touching the floor and providing bed bugs with an "alternate route" onto the bed.
 Keep in mind that these physical barriers help but they are not a fix for bed bug infestation.

 The best approach to dealing with bed bugs combines both chemical and non-chemical methods in order to provide a greater likelihood of control.
 However, even with the use of fumigation, heat and/or conventional insecticides, there is currently no treatment method that can prevent bed bugs from being reintroduced into and reinfesting a home or any other building..